Soykaa/jb-test-task-gen-tests/README.md

 - cover the unit with tests - at least 2-3 per method (I wish I had a bit more time..)
 - write larger tests (for example, integration tests, which will have time)
 - additional refactoring (if necessary)
-- Bonus: Javadoc would definitely make everyone's life easier...
+- Bonuses: 1) Javadoc would definitely make everyone's life easier...
+2) Custom Exceptions?